hai-vr/documentation/docs/basis/avatar-customization/vixxy/development-branch.md

 The measured value can be converted from the input range to the output range.
 This can be used to define a minimum and maximum distance, angle, or speed.

+The result will be given in degrees.
 When using an *Angle* measurement, it is strongly recommended to make use of the *Convert range* function to convert from degrees down to a usable range.

 For example, in the case of an *Angle* measurement, converting from (30, 180) to (0, 1) will make the angle of 30 degrees output 0.0, and the angle of 180 degrees output 1.0.
 The angle of 105 degrees, which is halfway between 30 degrees and 180 degrees, will be 0.5.